-No. You may, however, apply to the NEH Fellowships program or Summer Stipends program.
+No. You may, however, apply to the NEH Fellowships program or Summer Stipends program, or (if you are affiliated with an eligible institution) the Awards for Faculty program.

 8. My research and writing fit into the social sciences more easily than the humanities.
 Am I eligible to apply?